-We all want healthy looking skin after shaving.
+We all want a smooth, clear, healthy looking face after shaving.

-But all too often your newly-smooth look is ruined by ingrown hairs or razor bumps.
+But all too often your clean-shaven look is ruined by razor bumps and ingrown hairs.

-They’re red, unsightly and painful, and when they get infected, they can make your life a misery!
+They’re inflammed, unsightly and painful.
+And when these bumps get infected, they can make your life a misery!

 We want to make sure you get the clean shave that you deserve.

-Your body can interpret the trapped hair as a ‘foreign intruder’ and so it sends white blood cells to fight it off.
-That’s where the inflammation comes from.
-This causes the bump to become red, tender and very painful!
+Your body can interpret the trapped hair as a ‘foreign intruder’, sending white blood cells to fight it off.
+That’s where the swelling comes from.
+This inflammation causes the bump to become red, tender and very painful!

 Ingrown hairs are almost always the result of shaving, when the hair has been cut to below the surface level of the skin.